koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 1) Anolis OS  is open-sourced and has already supported kidled.
 We can directly use the API and it is very simple.
 2) Kidled has a global scanner to do this job.
 That avoids a lot of unnecessary jobs.
 For example switch between user and kernel mode and handle share mappings.
+## Evaluation and Observability
+In this part, some metrics are evaluated for performance after cold memory collection is turned on.
+And memory usage includes hot page.

+page refault: page fault on evited pages will occur when page cache is not enough.

+page cache recycling frequency: Page cache recycling will be triggered when the memory is tight.